HospitalRun/hospitalrun/README.md

 yarn update // This is similar to npm-check interactive update mode.
 It provides an easy way to update outdated packages.
 ```

-## Commiting

-This repo uses [conventional commits](https://www.conventionalcommits.org) and [semantic-release](https://github.com/semantic-release/semantic-release).
-Once you have changes staged
-you can run `git cz` from the root directory in order to commit to the proper standards.

-1. Staging all pending changes.
-Es: `git add .`
-2. Use the following command: `yarn commit`
-3. Updates remote refs using local refs.
-Es: `git push`

-### How to commit a specific package?
+## How to commit a specific package?

 ```
 yarn commit-frontend